JuliaLang/julia/doc/src/manual/types.md

 ## Type Unions

-A type union is a special abstract type which includes as objects all instances of any of its argument types, constructed using the special `Union` function:
+A type union is a special abstract type which includes as objects all instances of any of its argument types, constructed using the special `Union` keyword:

 ```jldoctest
 julia> IntOrString = Union{Int,AbstractString}